These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 These chemistry kits for kids focus on different interests to appeal to a wide range of children and ages.

-MindWare Science Academy Perfume Lab: (Ages 4 and up) Discover the science behind perfume with this kit that includes step-by-step instructions to create a variety of fragrances.
+MindWare Science Academy Perfume Lab: (Ages 4 and up) Discover the chemistry behind perfume with this kit that includes step-by-step instructions to create a variety of fragrances.
 The kit also includes information on essential oil extraction and the smell of science.

 Scientific Explorer Magic Science: (Ages 6 and up) This kit capitalizes on kids’ interest in magic through experiments such as making ordinary powder foam, change color or “magically” boil, among other activities.